A number of individuals play key roles in the administration of our residency program.

 - The Project Advisor for each resident has primary responsibility for guiding residents in completing their required research projects.
 The advisor assists residents in selecting a project, defining the scope of the project to assure completion within the time schedule, and planning and implementing the project design.

 - PGY1 Residents are required to present the results of their projects at the Eastern States Residents and Preceptors Conference.
 Residents are invited to submit their projects for publication at the ASHP Summer, ASHP Midyear Clinical or other meetings as deemed appropriate by the Project Advisor and Research Committee.
 The advisor provides guidance concerning the suitability for publication of the research work.

 - Project Committee

-- Each resident is required to complete one major project relating to a specific aspect of pharmacy practice.
-A Project Committee, consisting of a primary project advisor and at least two other preceptors, assists residents with planning, implementing, analyzing and presenting their project.
+Each resident is required to complete one major project relating to a specific aspect of pharmacy practice.
+A project committee assists the resident with planning, implementing, analyzing, and presenting the project.

 - Big Brother / Big Sister